 Non-operating revenues are revenues received for which goods and services are not provided.
 For example, state appropriations are non-operating because they are provided by the Legislature to the College without the Legislature directly receiving commensurate goods and services for those revenues.
-This will normally result in a public college showing an operating deficit because GASB 35 classifies state appropriations and gifts as nonoperating revenues.
+This will normally result in a public college showing an operating deficit because GASB Statement 35 classifies state appropriations and gifts as nonoperating revenues.

-The statement of revenues, expenses and changes in net position reflects an increase in net position of \$8,124,435.
-This is due primarily to the HEERF funds that were received for fiscal years 2021 and 2022.
+The statement of revenues, expenses and changes in net position reflects an increase in net position of \$36,230,083.
+This is due primarily to the HEERF funds that were received for fiscal year 2023 and repurposed for construction projects.